YaroslavKormushyn/ss-preparation/intermediate.md

 View

-As in the  [model-view-controller](https://en.wikipedia.org/wiki/Model-view-controller "Model-view-controller")  (MVC) and  [model-view-presenter](https://en.wikipedia.org/wiki/Model-view-presenter "Model-view-presenter")  (MVP) patterns, the  _view_  is the structure, layout, and appearance of what a user sees on the screen.[[6]](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel#cite_note-MSDN-6)  It displays a representation of the model and receives the user's interaction with the view (clicks, keyboard, gestures, etc.), and it forwards the handling of these to the view model via the  [data binding](https://en.wikipedia.org/wiki/Data_binding "Data binding")  (properties, event callbacks, etc.) that is defined to link the view and view model.
+As in the  [model-view-controller](https://en.wikipedia.org/wiki/Model-view-controller "Model-view-controller")  (MVC) and  [model-view-presenter](https://en.wikipedia.org/wiki/Model-view-presenter "Model-view-presenter")  (MVP) patterns, the  _view_  is the structure, layout, and appearance of what a user sees on the screen.
+It displays a representation of the model and receives the user's interaction with the view (clicks, keyboard, gestures, etc.), and it forwards the handling of these to the view model via the  [data binding](https://en.wikipedia.org/wiki/Data_binding "Data binding")  (properties, event callbacks, etc.) that is defined to link the view and view model.

 View model

 The  _view model_  is an abstraction of the view exposing public properties and commands.
 Instead of the controller of the MVC pattern, or the presenter of the MVP pattern, MVVM has a  _binder_, which automates communication between the view and its bound properties in the view model.
-The view model has been described as a state of the data in the model.[[7]](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel#cite_note-7)
+The view model has been described as a state of the data in the model.

 The main difference between the view model and the Presenter in the MVP pattern, is that the presenter has a reference to a view whereas the view model does not.
 Instead, a view directly binds to properties on the view model to send and receive updates.
-To function efficiently, this requires a binding technology or generating  [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code "Boilerplate code")  to do the binding.[[6]](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel#cite_note-MSDN-6)
+To function efficiently, this requires a binding technology or generating  [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code "Boilerplate code")  to do the binding.

 ### Null object pattern
 The Null object pattern is a design pattern that simplifies the use of dependencies that can be undefined.
 This is achieved by using instances of a concrete class that implements a known interface, instead of null references.
 We create an abstract class specifying various operations to be done, concrete classes extending this class and a null object class providing do nothing implementation of this class and will be used seamlessly where we need to check null value.

 ![enter image description here](https://media.geeksforgeeks.org/wp-content/uploads/NullObject.png)

 ## Architectural software patterns
 ### Layered architecture
 n-tier, where each layer is grouped by a specific role and responsibility within the application

 ![enter image description here](https://www.oreilly.com/library/view/software-architecture-patterns/9781491971437/assets/sapr_0101.png)

 One of the powerful features of the layered architecture pattern is the _separation of concerns_ among components.
 Components within a specific layer deal only with logic that pertains to that layer.

 ![enter image description here](https://learning.oreilly.com/library/view/software-architecture-patterns/9781491971437/assets/sapr_0103.png)

 A layer is closed if a request cannot jump over it to a lower layer.

 be wary of _architecture sinkhole anti-pattern_ - when most of the requests are just data retrieval without any modification, but still have to pass through all the layers